Schrodinger is available at HPC2N to users with their own license, except for Desmond and Maestro which we have an academic license for.

 Most of the tools creates a submit file and submits it when given the correct parameters.

-Here is a typical invocation of jaguar using 96 cores on 2 nodes of abisko, note the -QARGS parameter which is passed to the sbatch command.
+Here is a typical invocation of jaguar using 48 cores (suitable for Abisko), note the -QARGS parameter which is passed to the sbatch command.

 The important arguments are:

-- -OMPI specifies how many MPI-tasks you want to use.
+- -PARALLEL specifies how many OpenMP threads you want to use.